Nirvacsh/react-todo-app/README.md

 * `npm run deploy` (requires gh-pages setup): Deploys the built project to GitHub Pages.

-## Usage

-1. **Add new todos**: Enter a title in the input field and press the 'Add' button.
-2. **Delete todos**: Click the delete button next to the todo item.
-3. **Edit todo titles**: Double-click on the todo title to edit it.
-4. **Toggle completion**: Click the checkbox to mark a todo as completed or incomplete.

 ## Folder Structure

 The project follows a well-organized structure for better maintainability.
 Key directories include: